Chandana-yadav/medicare-fraud-detection/README.md

 # medicare-fraud-detection
 Project on Medicare fraud detection using Python, Power BI, and compliance workflows.

+# Medicare Fraud Detection – A Data-Driven Strategy

+This project focused on building a fraud detection framework using publicly available Medicare datasets.
+Combines Python-based data analysis, Power BI dashboards, and GRC workflows.

 🔍 Project Objective

 Healthcare fraud costs the U.S. billions annually.
 Our goal: detect high-risk providers and billing anomalies using a data-driven, scalable framework.